-However, the issue of whether subcontractors are included as insureds in a policy, which does not expressly name them is one of contractual interpretation.
-Courts look at the wording of the construction contract and the insurance policy to make this assessment.
-In fact, it is largely irrelevant whether a contractor has agreed to obtain insurance for the subcontractor's benefit.
-The intention of the contractor to insure the subcontractor under the builder's risk policy is not determinative of how an insurance policy will be interpreted.3 There are two features of builder's risk policies that give rise to the unnamed insured defence:
+Ultimately, however, the issue of whether subcontractors are included as insureds in a policy that does not expressly name them is one of contractual interpretation; courts will look at the wording of both the construction contract and the insurance policy in order to make this assessment.
+(In fact, it is largely irrelevant whether a contractor has agreed to obtain the insurance for the benefit of the subcontractor.
+The intention of the contractor to insure the subcontractor under the builder's risk policy is not determinative of how an insurance policy will be interpreted.)3 There are two features of builder's risk policies that appear to give rise to the unnamed insured defence: